 “Got him talking, though!”
 I said, before I leaned in with hateful spite and snarled right into Mara's face, “DIDN'T I!”

 “We don't need him to talk!
 We have all we need!
 You're just causing unnecessary trouble like you always fucking do!”

 And in turn, that shut me up.

 I had been locked in the office where we had first met the unremarkable three, and without my cell, I eventually powered up the desktop computer.
-It was only twenty minutes later that in walked a fifty-year-old Frenchman in a dignified suit and tie beneath a large brown raincoat.
-A white pointy beard faded up to a bald head with white plumbs of hair on either side hanging loosely over huge ears.
-He looked as though he would have fit in comfortably simultaneously at a library and a fox hunt.
-“You are aware that prisoner's have rights, are you not?”
+Twenty minutes later, in walked a fifty-year-old Frenchman in a dignified suit and tie beneath a brown raincoat.
+A white pointy beard faded up to a bald head, and he looked like he would have fit in comfortably at either a library and a fox hunt.
+“You are aware that prisoner's have rights, are you not?!”